-Indego is a powered lower limb orthosis - popularly known as an exoskeleton.
-Thanks to powered hip and knee joints in conjunction with sensor technology and sophisticated software control strategies the product allows certain gait impaired individuals to stand up and walk again.
+The product uses powered hip and knee joints in conjunction with sensor technology and sophisticated software.
+Control strategies allows certain paralysed persons to stand up and walk again.
+The product is named INDEGO - Independence and GO - for good reason.

 For the individual user, Indego offers a lightweight, modular design with intuitive controls that offer unparalleled usability.
 This five component modular design allows for rapid set-up and easy transport.
 Weighing only 26 lbs (11.8 kg), Indego is the most light weight exoskeleton currently available.